Hipo/drf-extra-fields/README.md

 * `allow_null` - If set to `True`, the field will accept values of `None` or the empty string for nullable relationships.
 Defaults to `False`.
 * `serializer_class` - serializer class to represent the target of the relationship, required field
 * `serializer_params` - Parameters, passed to serializer
+* `pk_field` - Set to a field to control serialization/deserialization of the primary key's value.
+For example, `pk_field=UUIDField(format='hex')` would serialize a UUID primary key into its compact hex representation.